AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 See [Custom Theme](/docs/configuration/custom-themes) for more details.

 -----
-## Advanced Configuration
+## Advanced configuration

 Here's a list of the keys used in the configuration file (`material_theme.xml`) with their default values.
 If a key isn't in your file, it means that it uses the default value.

 ```xml
 <component>